 - If you are allergic to this drug; any part of this drug; or any other drugs, foods, or substances.
 Tell your doctor about the allergy and what signs you had.

 - If you have had daunorubicin, doxorubicin, epirubicin, idarubicin, or mitoxantrone before, talk with your doctor.

 This is not a list of all drugs or health problems that interact with this drug.

 Tell your doctor and pharmacist about all of your drugs (prescription or OTC, natural products, vitamins) and health problems.
 You must check to make sure that it is safe for you to take this drug with all of your drugs and health problems.
 Do not start, stop, or change the dose of any drug without checking with your doctor.

-Low white blood cell counts have happened more often in people getting this drug with chemo compared to people getting only chemo.
-Low white blood cell counts may raise the chance of getting an infection.
-If you have questions, talk with your doctor.
+- This drug may raise the risk of low white blood cell counts in people getting chemo.
+Low white blood cell counts may raise the risk of infection.
+If you are getting chemo and you have questions, talk with the doctor.

 WARNING/CAUTION: Even though it may be rare, some people may have very bad and sometimes deadly side effects when taking a drug.
 Tell your doctor or get medical help right away if you have any of the following signs or symptoms that may be related to a very bad side effect: